awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-point-domain-to-container-service.md

 1. In the header section of your container service management page, make note of your default domain name\.
 Your container service default domain name is similar to `<ServiceName>.<RandomGUID>.<AWSRegion>.cs.amazonlightsail.com`\.

-   You must add this value as part of an canonical name \(CNAME\) record in the DNS of your domains\.
+   You must add this value as part of a canonical name \(CNAME\) record in the DNS of your domains\.
 We recommend that you copy and paste this value into a text file that you can refer to later\.
 For more information, see the following [Add the CNAME records to your domain's DNS zone](#add-container-service-default-domain-record) section of this guide\.

 ## Add a record to your domain's DNS zone<a name="add-container-service-default-domain-record"></a>